 Not feeling well all over (malaise)

 The symptoms for nonparalytic polio are like abortive polio.
 The infected person may feel sick for a couple of days.
-Then he or she may seem to improve before getting sick again with these symptoms:
+Then, they may seem to improve before getting sick again with these symptoms:

 Pain of the muscles in the neck, trunk, arms, and legs